top of page

 So how does jaw surgery work?
 To begin with, jaw surgery is performed with the braces in place.
 We spend the first 12 to 18 months lining up your teeth in preparation for surgery and then you’re ready.
 You’re asleep and it’s done in the hospital.
 The procedure may involve just one jaw or sometimes both jaws.
 Everything is done on the inside of your mouth so there will be no visible scars.
 Small screws and plates are used to attach the bones giving you a better fit of the jaws.
 Healing is normally uneventful and you now have a better fit of your teeth, a better smile and a better harmony of the upper and lower jaws.

-The change in your appearance can be quite dramatic, but often subtle.
-I know that sounds kind of strange, but it’s the best way to describe it for most people.
-We’re aiming to give you the smile, facial balance and harmony that nature intended for you.
+The change in your appearance is usually subtle, but in some cases can be fairly dramatic.
 People will tell you that you look great but they will have no idea you had the procedure.
-Your lower jaw may have come forward to produce a better fit of your teeth, but all people see is the better balance and smile.
+Your lower jaw may have come forward to produce a better fit of your teeth, but all people see is better balance and a fantastic smile.
+We’re aiming to give you the smile, facial balance, and harmony that nature intended for you.

 The surgery can also provide more room for your tongue and breathing.
 That can be a real benefit to your health and wellbeing in the future, beyond all the advantages to your teeth and smile.
-When the lower jaw’s too far back, people will often hold their lower jaw more forward naturally to improve their appearance, and that gives more room for the tongue, which feels better and it’s easier for breathing.
-Jaw surgery gives you that balance for your health, your teeth and your smile.
+When the lower jaw’s too far back, people will often hold their lower jaw more forward naturally to improve their appearance, and surgery gives more room for the tongue, which feels better and it’s easier for breathing.
 In other cases, the lower jaw is moved back and that can give your face a younger look, that ages well, with a better smile and a more comfortable fit of your teeth.

 Jaw Surgery & Wisdom Tooth Removal

 Many people get jaw surgery to remove their wisdom teeth.
 Not everyone needs this done but for many of us there’s not enough room for the wisdom teeth to come in to become useful and healthy.
-This can lead to problems, so many people have their wisdom taken out and that’s a kind of jaw surgery too.
-Jaw surgery can include getting your wisdom teeth out, so you’d have a single procedure and healing and discomfort is comparable when both are done.
+This can lead to problems, so many people have their wisdom taken out and that’s a form of jaw surgery too.
+Jaw surgery can include getting your wisdom teeth out at the same time, so you’d have a single procedure and healing and discomfort is comparable when both are done.

 But again, if you’re not comfortable with jaw surgery we can do a lot for you with braces alone.
 And it’s not unusual for us to be talking about surgery for a person in their teens.
 Parents can, understandably, be uncomfortable with surgery for their child, so we may proceed with braces and then re-evaluate if surgery is required.